Success! TRAVEL24 has been applied to your cart.

 Topical Remedies for Seborrheic Dermatitis

 What you consume can affect your skin's health from the inside out, but that doesn't mean you have to rely solely on your diet to facilitate skin recovery.
-Treatment applied directly to your skin can help soothe irritation by reducing inflammation, itching, and flaking.
+Natural remedies applied directly to your skin can help soothe irritation by reducing inflammation, itching, and flaking.
 But before you use any of these suggestions, perform a skin patch test to check if you're allergic to them.

 Here are some topical remedies (other than medicated creams) that may help improve your skin's condition and enhance skin healing.